 All conference attendees are invited to the OSBA Black Caucus dinner to network with colleagues, share how their districts are helping diverse students succeed and learn from keynote speaker Theodore Ginn Sr., the founder and executive director of Cleveland Municipal’s Ginn Academy, established in fall 2007.
 The academy, which has an average graduation rate of 95%, is the first, all-male, public high school in the city of Cleveland and state of Ohio.
 The Ginn Academy, now in its 14th year, is guided by scholarship, leadership and service.
 Ginn also is the head football coach and boys’ track coach for Glenville High School and has produced NFL players such as Cardale Jones, Frank Clark, Donte Whitner and his own son, Ted Ginn Jr.

 Attendees also will have the opportunity to donate to the Leo Lucas Scholarship, which provides graduating culturally and ethnically diverse seniors funds for college.
 The cost of the dinner is $85; the reservation deadline is Nov.
 1. Contact your treasurer to register for a luncheon or add on the event when completing the online conference registration.
 Registration is required; limited tickets will be sold at the door for $90.
 Please indicate any special accommodations needed.
-Pepple & Waggoner Ltd. is sponsoring the OSBA Black Caucus Dinner.
+Bricker & Eckler LLPP and Pepple & Waggoner Ltd. are sponsoring the OSBA Black Caucus Dinner.
 Click here for more information.

 Monday Conference Luncheon featuring Brandon Miller